icep0ps/campus-compass/README.md

 University students often struggle with **academic pressure, financial stress, and social challenges**, yet existing mental health solutions focus **more on crisis management than proactive care**.
 Stigma and lack of awareness further discourage students from seeking help.

-Campus Compass bridges this gap by providing an **accessible, gamified, and AI-driven** platform that empowers students to take charge of their well-being.
+Mental Compass bridges this gap by providing an **accessible, gamified, and AI-driven** platform that empowers students to take charge of their well-being.

 ## Project Goals